 This is not a flotation device that can be worn and should be used along with a PFD you can wear.
 This type of device can be either a horseshoe buoy, ring buoys, or a buoyant cushion.

 This category includes special use devices that are used in conjunction with the conditions that are approved by its label.

-A chest measurement is used to size a PFD for an adult with sizes varying depending on the model and manufacturer.
+Chest measurement is used to size a PFD for an adult with sizes varying depending on the model and manufacturer.
 Typically, a size chart will be listed on a manufacturer’s website.
 You want to make sure that the PFD is comfortable.
-Otherwise people will often discard the life vest to the floor of the boat.
-Unfortunately PFD’s are not as effective floating down the stream while you are in the water!
+The PFD should be snug along your shoulders and lower back.
+Otherwise, people will often discard the life vest to the floor of the boat which makes them ineffective.

 Depending on your body type, some models will fit certain body types better than other models will so it is best to try on PFDs before you purchase them to make sure it is the right size and fit for you.

 Some factors you should know before purchasing a life vest are:

 - Do movements related to the water sport you are doing when trying one on

 As you try on different PFDs, first make sure all the adjustable straps are as loose as possible.
 Then, start with the lowest strap and begin to adjust them working their way up to the top.
 You want to make sure the vest is sitting where it should be for maximum safety, plus it should have a snug fit.
 If all the adjustable straps are tightened to their maximum capacity and it doesn’t fit snugly, then the vest is too large for you.
 If your vest is tightened to its maximum capacity and fits snugly, but there is no way to adjust it to layer more gear, the vest is too small for you and you will need plus-size life jackets.
 If the vest fits you perfectly, you should still have room to layer more gear and wear it with minimal clothing.